Markos Kounalakis: Technology

-In the 1980s, the Earwax team received a New American Radio grant to produce an original take on the homeless population in San Francisco's Tenderloin District, titled "Songs from the Tenderloin."
-The unique form of musical audio-documentary became known as an "Audiograph" -- a term coined by Kounalakis.
-He produced and performed segments of Antenna Theater's interactive Walkmanology performances, directed by Antenna's Chris Hardman.

-Kounalakis continued his long-term collaboration with Earwax and produced an Apple Computer internally-distributed monthly informational program -- and a precursor to modern podcasting -- titled "Enterprise Edition," between 1992 and 1997 with co-host Peter Hirschberg.

-He also wrote and produced Antenna Audio's first audio guide at the DeYoung Museum for the acclaimed "Ansel Adams: One with Beauty" photography show, curated by James and Mary Street Alinder.
-Kounalakis later wrote the six-language Grey Line's City Tour of San Francisco, co-produced with Earwax.

 In 1995, Kounalakis became the executive producer for Visible Interactive, a start-up technology company that used Newton handheld devices for immersive interpretive experiences in venues like the Smithsonian Institution museums.
-He later became the executive communications strategist at Silicon Graphics, working closely with CEOs Ed McCracken and Rick Belluzzo, as well as senior executives Kai-Fu Lee and Beau Vrolyk.
+He later became the executive communications strategist at Silicon Graphics.

 Views

 Russia - A state sponsor of terror

 Kounalakis was an early outspoken critic of Vladimir Putin's authoritarian turn.
-Following the downing of Malaysia Airlines flight 17 and the killing of 298 people in July 2014, he stated that "Russia is now clearly a state sponsor of terror."
+Following the downing of Malaysia Airlines flight 17 and killing of 298 people in July 2014, he stated that "Russia is now clearly a state sponsor of terror."

-His many columns identified Putin's ambitions and warned that the Russian president's unchallenged killings at homeas well as extraterritorial aggression and murders would increase in frequency and scale.

-In 2018, Kounalakis asserted that Putin used Russia's oil and gas as a strategic weapon against the West, and that "instead of punishing bad behavior, however, the world has both financially rewarded Putin and shown him new incentives to continue his aggression — both at home and in Ukraine."
+His many columns identified Putin’s ambitions and warned that the Russian president’s unchallenged killings at home as well as extraterritorial aggression and murders would increase in frequency and scale.
+In 2018, Kounalakis asserted that Putin used Russia’s oil and gas as a strategic weapon against the West and that “instead of punishing bad behavior, however, the world has both financially rewarded Putin and shown him new incentives to continue his aggression — both at home and in Ukraine.”